-What is gestational diabetes and why does it occur?
+What is gestational diabetes and why does it develop?

-The process occurs gradually, as the placenta grows and releases increasing amounts of diabetogenic hormones [1].
-Factors such as overweight before pregnancy, age over 25 years and family history of type 2 diabetes increase the risk of developing this condition.
-However, gestational diabetes can occur even in women without obvious risk factors.
+The process develops gradually, as the placenta grows and releases ever larger amounts of diabetogenic hormones [1].
+Factors such as being overweight before pregnancy, being over 25 years of age, and a family history of type 2 diabetes increase the risk of developing this condition.
+However, gestational diabetes can also occur in women without obvious risk factors.

 How does gestational diabetes differ from other types?

-Gestational diabetes differs fundamentally from other types by its temporary cause specific to pregnancy [2].
-In type 1 diabetes, the immune system destroys insulin-producing cells, and this destruction is permanent.
-In type 2 diabetes, the body becomes resistant to insulin over several years due to lifestyle and genetic predisposition.
+Gestational diabetes differs fundamentally from the other types through its temporary cause, which is specific to pregnancy [2].
+In type 1 diabetes, the immune system destroys the insulin-producing cells, and this destruction is permanent.
+In type 2 diabetes, the body becomes resistant to insulin over several years because of lifestyle and genetic predisposition.

 In gestational diabetes, insulin resistance is caused by placental hormones and usually disappears after birth [1].
-It is not an autoimmune disease and does not involve destruction of pancreatic beta cells.
-Treatment is generally necessary only during pregnancy, although the risk of subsequently developing type 2 diabetes remains increased [3].
+It is not an autoimmune disease, nor does it involve the destruction of the pancreatic beta cells.
+Treatment is generally needed only during pregnancy, although the risk of later developing type 2 diabetes remains increased [3].

 Why didn't you have diabetes before pregnancy?

 Before pregnancy, your pancreas produced enough insulin for your body's needs.
-There were no placental hormones interfering with insulin action.
-Your body maintained a balance between insulin production and your cells' glucose needs [4].
+There were no placental hormones interfering with the action of insulin.
+Your body maintained a balance between insulin production and the glucose requirements of your cells [4].

 Pregnancy creates an additional metabolic demand on the body.
 Placental hormones progressively increase insulin resistance, and the pancreas must double or even triple its insulin production [1].
-If this adaptive capacity is exceeded, hyperglycemia occurs, that is gestational diabetes.
+If this adaptive capacity is exceeded, hyperglycemia appears, that is, gestational diabetes.

 Is gestational diabetes temporary or permanent?

 Gestational diabetes is by definition a temporary condition, which resolves in most cases after birth [2].
-When the placenta is expelled, the hormones responsible for insulin resistance disappear rapidly [1].
-Blood glucose usually returns to normal values in the first days after birth.
+When the placenta is delivered, the hormones responsible for insulin resistance disappear rapidly [1].
+Blood glucose usually returns to normal values within the first days after birth.

 However, temporary does not mean without long-term consequences.
-Between 30% and 50% of women with a history of gestational diabetes will develop type 2 diabetes in the next 15-20 years, and the lifetime risk can reach up to 60% [3].
-That's why blood glucose monitoring after birth and adopting a healthy lifestyle are essential for type 2 diabetes prevention.
+Between 30% and 50% of women with a history of gestational diabetes will develop type 2 diabetes within the next 15-20 years, and the lifetime risk can reach up to 60% [3].
+That is why blood glucose monitoring after birth and adopting a healthy lifestyle are essential for preventing type 2 diabetes.

-In which trimester does gestational diabetes most frequently appear?
+In which trimester does gestational diabetes most often appear?

-Gestational diabetes most frequently appears in the second trimester, usually between weeks 24 and 28 of pregnancy [2].
-This is the period when the placenta reaches a sufficient size to produce significant amounts of diabetogenic hormones.
-That's why the glucose tolerance test (OGTT) is performed precisely in this interval [3].
+Gestational diabetes most often appears in the second trimester, usually between weeks 24 and 28 of pregnancy [2].
+This is the period when the placenta reaches a size large enough to produce significant amounts of diabetogenic hormones.
+That is precisely why the glucose tolerance test (OGTT) is carried out in this interval [3].

-In the third trimester, insulin resistance continues to increase, at a slower rate and reaches maximum in weeks 32-36 [1].
-Some cases of gestational diabetes are diagnosed later, if standard screening was negative, but risk factors persist and manifest later.
-Diagnosis of diabetes in the first trimester is actually pre-existing diabetes, not diagnosed before pregnancy.
+In the third trimester, insulin resistance continues to rise, at a slower pace, and reaches its peak in weeks 32-36 [1].
+Some cases of gestational diabetes are diagnosed later, if the standard screening was negative but the risk factors persist and express themselves later on.
+A diagnosis of diabetes in the first trimester is in fact pre-existing diabetes that was not diagnosed before pregnancy.

 How common is gestational diabetes?

-Gestational diabetes affects between 10% and 14% of pregnancies globally, with variations depending on the population studied and the diagnostic criteria used [5].
-Prevalence varies significantly between regions, being higher in the Middle East, North Africa and Southeast Asia [2].
+Gestational diabetes affects between 10% and 14% of pregnancies worldwide, with variations depending on the population studied and the diagnostic criteria used [5].
+Prevalence varies significantly between regions, being higher in the Middle East, North Africa, and Southeast Asia [2].

-In recent decades, the incidence of gestational diabetes has constantly increased, parallel with the global obesity epidemic [2].
-Lifestyle changes, more advanced maternal age and increased obesity prevalence all contribute to this trend.
-Standardization of IADPSG diagnostic criteria has allowed a more accurate global estimate of this condition [5].
+Over recent decades, the incidence of gestational diabetes has risen steadily, in parallel with the global obesity epidemic [2].
+Lifestyle changes, more advanced maternal age, and the rising prevalence of obesity all contribute to this trend.
+The standardization of the IADPSG diagnostic criteria has allowed a more accurate global estimate of this condition [5].

 Which pregnancy hormones affect blood glucose?

-Several hormones secreted by the placenta interfere with insulin action [4].
-Human placental lactogen (hPL) is the main culprit, increasing insulin resistance by stimulating lipolysis and free fatty acid release into circulation [1].
-Progesterone and estrogen also contribute to reducing tissue sensitivity to insulin.
+Several hormones secreted by the placenta interfere with the action of insulin [4].
+Human placental lactogen (hPL) is the main culprit, increasing insulin resistance by stimulating lipolysis and the release of free fatty acids into the circulation [1].
+Progesterone and estrogen also contribute to reducing the tissues' sensitivity to insulin.

-Cortisol, produced especially by the adrenal glands, also increases in pregnancy and amplifies insulin resistance by activating glucocorticoid receptors [6].
-The placenta produces an enzyme that increases local cortisol level.
-Placental growth hormone and leptin complete this complex hormonal picture, which puts pressure on the pancreas's capacity to secrete insulin [4].
+Cortisol, produced especially by the adrenal glands, also rises in pregnancy and amplifies insulin resistance by activating glucocorticoid receptors [6].
+The placenta produces an enzyme that raises the local level of cortisol.
+Placental growth hormone and leptin round out this complex hormonal picture, which puts pressure on the pancreas's capacity to secrete insulin [4].

 Can gestational diabetes occur in any pregnancy?